Law’s Migration: American Exceptionalism, Silent Dialogues, and Federalism’s Multiple Ports of Entry, 115 Yale Law Journal 1564 (2006)

 Date of Authorship for this Version

 Resnik, Judith, "Law’s Migration: American Exceptionalism, Silent Dialogues, and Federalism’s Multiple Ports of Entry" (2006).
 Faculty Scholarship Series.
-Paper 698.
+698.